Joyce Pensato; 'Joyceland', Lisson Gallery, April-May 2014

 Are artist's studios havens for autonomous expression?
 Even when their productions become commodity machines?
 On this account, it appears the best of both worlds is achievable.

 Here the entire studio contents belonging to Joyce Pensato (appropriately called 'Joyceland') is brought over from her native New York and meticulously reassembled in the end room of this London gallery.
-An archive and subsequent simulation of a life work invited to be sold off, and she’s not even dead yet.
+An archive and subsequent simulation of a life work invited to be sold off, and thankfully she’s not even dead.
 Welcome to pre-2000 U.S of A. Or somewhere outside of the popular present anyway.
 Paint pots and child targeted memorabilia stacked on top of one another containing Sesame Street, Felix, Beavis, Bart, and Mr Hanky the Christmas Poo (you get the idea), providing the subject matter for her canvases and drenched in paint during the process.
 On approach this doesn’t feel so much as placed, but rather emerged, rising out from the sterility of civilised gallery life.
 There is a preconception that studios must be estranged, disorderly, ideally even grubby.
 And boy is this one ideal, although I've seen worse, this certainly raises the stakes of obsessive compulsive collector.
 A compressed volcanic mass of sticky inorganic colours.
-The solidified lava of ‘Pollockian’ paint drips meets graffiti artist Zevs liquidation of recognisable brands are brought together in an encrusting over every smiling cartoon character, toy, table and teddy all the way down to a manky old linoleum carpet where a line of Elmos appear, like reddened dirty pyroclasts.
+The solidified lava of ‘Pollockian’ paint drips meets graffiti artist Zev's liquidation of recognisable brands, brought together in an encrusting over every smiling cartoon character, toy, table and teddy all the way down to a manky old linoleum carpet where a line of Elmos appear, like reddened dirty pyroclasts.

-Bored, I return to the poster assemblages that haphazardly lead back into the ‘studio’.
+Seeking instant-gratification, I return to the poster assemblages that haphazardly lead back into the ‘studio’.
 Their initial aesthetic impressions ransacked second-hand shops and thrift stores.
 Black blood-like paint splats mark ‘Actors Studio’ heroes and caricature figures, of which tellingly, photos of the artist happen to be embedded in.
 On closer inspection the contents reveal considered and seemingly biographical selections of New York iconoclasms, and it now becomes apparent that even behind these entertaining smiles violence abounds.
 The slapstick cartoons, the superheroes, a splatted Lincoln photo and Raging bull in the same shot as Travis Bickell.
-If the enclosed studio is reflective of its inhabitant then it is also the by-product of its surrounding cultural environment, inseparable from its labour.
-Here singular expressions of power ontologically reveal themselves as symptoms of social limitation; only to be repackaged and re-exported.
+If the enclosed studio is reflective of its inhabitant then it is also the by-product of its surrounding cultural environment, inseparable from its labor.
+Here singular expressions of power onto-logically reveal themselves as symptoms of social limitation; only to be repackaged and re-exported.

 Adjacent to these walls PR photos of Muhammad Ali and Adam West smile alongside minstrels and clowns.
 And this is the one thing that does confuse and concern me within these real-life caricatures, the presence of black and white typecast imagery.
-They dance around the walls; posturing topless African American sportsmen neighbour camp Anglophone superheroes.
+They dance around the walls.
+Posturing topless black American sportsmen neighbour camp Anglophone superheroes.
 And we all know about Walter Disney.
-Arguably it could be that this just reflects the main choice of colour in her urgent oeuvre of characterisation, but there’s something else unsaid or overlooked here.
+Arguably, it could be that this just reflects the monochrome choice of colour in her urgent oeuvre of characterisation, but there’s something else unsaid or overlooked here.
 I ask a man in the gallery his opinion; a Dubliner touring as many galleries as he can.
 He tells me he doesn’t think it’s meant to mean a lot, but points towards a moth ridden leprechaun and laughs out loud.
 Is there something farcical in us all being reflected from these commodities?
 I really don’t know, and I’ve given up worrying because the paint fumes have made me nauseous.
 I look at one of my own icons in the eyes, a distressed Homer Simpson and he tells me not to worry.
-That in the fictional world you can express yourself however you like, because no one really gets hurt and it’s all just a bit of fun.
+That in the caricature world you can express yourself however you like, because no one really gets hurt and it’s all just a bit of fun.